 Thankfully, a new study has revealed that there's another way to get in all your physical fitness for the week that doesn't involve a gym membership.
 Researchers across the globe have been studying a new term called, "leisure-time physical activity", which is essentially leisure time activities that get you moving without putting on yoga pants or working up a sweat.
 Simple ativities like gardening, walking the dog, or even dancing in the kitchen can greatly improve health!

 The study took eleven years to conduct and used nearly 90,000 participants who answered questions from the National Health Interview Survey, which is annually surveyed by the Centers for Disease Control and Prevention.
 The results will make you think twice about traditional exercise and the amount of physical activity you are probably already doing.

 According to the health study, doing leisure-time physical activities for only ten to sixty minutes a week can reduce your risk of all-cause mortality by 18 percent.
 In essence, doing something as simple as gardening for an hour a week lessened the chance of participants dying during the survey period.

 Are you an overachiever?
 150 - 299 minutes of leisure physical activity can lead to a 31 percent decrease in all-cause mortality.

-Taking part in moderate-intensity activities have been shown to reduce cardiovascular disease, heart disease, blood pressure.
+Taking part in moderate-intensity activities have been shown to reduce cardiovascular disease, heart disease, blood pressure, along with decreasing your body mass index and lowering obesity.
 As always, please be sure to consult with your health care provider before taking part in various levels of physical activity.